Menu Search

 9 Of The Best Unconventional Hip Hop Albums Of The 2010s

 Daveed Diggs proves himself to be a talented lyricist with strong and evocative imagery throughout the album.
 Production on this album is abrasive, dense, haunting, and eclectic, blending various genres to create a unique and immersive experience.
 The album begins with “Nothing Is Safe,” a track that serves as an introduction to the darkness that lies ahead.
-From there, it moves on to “Blood of the Fang,” which features a surreal and intense video that perfectly matches the mood of the track.
+From there, it moves on to “Blood of the Fang,” which features a surreal and intense video that perfectly matches the track’s mood.
 “All In Your Head,” “La Mala Ordina” with Benny The Butcher and Elcamino, “Club Down,” and “Attunement” are other standout tracks that showcase the group’s masterful approach to sound and lyricism.

 The album’s closer, “Piano Burning,” is an 18-minute field recording of a piano being burned.
 While this may seem like an odd choice for an outro, it fits perfectly with the album’s overall theme and creates a haunting and unsettling end to the experience.
 This album is not one to be taken lightly, and it demands the listener’s full attention to appreciate its depth and complexity fully.

-While some may argue that this album is not for everyone, it is a shining example of how far experimentation can take Hip Hop.
-It is an album that truly pushes the boundaries of what is possible within the genre, and it does so with a fearlessness that is both admirable and unnerving.
-Unlike some other experimental releases, “There Existed an Addiction to Blood” is not trying to be edgy or innovative for the sake of it; it is a genuinely bold and uncompromising release that deserves recognition for its achievement.
+Unlike some other experimental releases, There Existed an Addiction to Blood is not trying to be edgy or innovative for the sake of it; it is a genuinely bold and uncompromising release that deserves recognition for its achievement.

 Clipping’s album stands out as an example of how to execute experimentation and innovation with authenticity and integrity.
 The production on this album is masterful, with each track flowing seamlessly into the next, creating an immersive and cohesive experience that demands the listener’s full attention.